myo-papa-kyaw/sem/README.md

 ## Git Workflow

-A Git workflow is a defined process that guides how developers collaborate, manage code changes, and release stable versions of software.
+A Git workflow is a defined process that guides how developers collaborate, manage code changes and release stable versions of software.

 ## License